 The source_injection package contains tools designed to assist in the injection of synthetic sources into scientific imaging.
-Source injection is a powerful tool for testing the algorithmic performance of the LSST Science Pipelines, generating measurements on synthetic sources where the truth is known and facilitating subsequent

-19 https://github.com/lsst/cp_pipe and see documentation at https://pipelines.lsst.io/modules/lsst.cp.pipe/constructingcalibrations.html quality assurance checks.
+Source injection is a powerful tool for testing the algorithmic performance of the LSST Science Pipelines, generating measurements on synthetic sources where the truth is known and facilitating subsequent quality assurance checks.
 Synthetic source generation and injection capability is provided by the Galsim software package (B. T. P. Rowe et al. 2015).
-An example showcasing the injection of a series of synthetic Sérsic sources into an HSC i-band image is shown in Figure 7.
+An example showcasing the injection of a series of synthetic Sérsic sources into an HSC i-band image is shown in Figure 8.